jbmohler/cleat/README.md

 # unknown
 a tool for putting docker based http servers behind nginx

+I do not know the name of this project yet.
+The goal is "from docker to https in 60 seconds or less"

 # goals

 * minimal declarative syntax (basically bind **domain name** to **port number**, likely also include optional **path** and **environment variables**)